 If you are not using IAM Identity Center, you must create IAM entities (users or roles) for the people or applications that need access.
 You must then attach a policy to the entity that grants them the correct permissions in DeepRacer.
 After the permissions are granted, provide the credentials to the user or application developer.
 They will use those credentials to access AWS.
-To learn more about creating IAM users, groups, policies, and permissions, see IAM Identities and <a href="Policies and Policies and Policies
+To learn more about creating IAM users, groups, policies, and permissions, see IAM Identities and Policies and permissions in IAM in the IAM User Guide.